 There seems to be a perceived barrier of entry to the sport of fly-fishing.
 Some believe fly-fishing is elitist, expensive and very tough to learn.
-At one time that was definitely the case…it was expensive, rods and fly lines were difficult to learn how to master, and seemingly only the wealthy had the ability to engage in fly-fishing which definitely made it elitist.
+At one time, that was definitely the case…it was expensive, rods and fly lines were difficult to learn how to master, and seemingly only the wealthy had the ability to engage in fly-fishing, which definitely made it elitist.
 Times have dramatically changed in this regard.
-Today, those images been shattered, as fly-fishing is easy to learn, no longer expensive and can be enjoyed by every socio-economic level of America.
-This is why there has been such a tremendous surge in popularity with this outdoor activity as it has beneficial engagement with all walks of life, genders, ages and backgrounds.
+Today, those images have been shattered, as fly-fishing is easy to learn, no longer expensive and can be enjoyed by every socio-economic level of America.
+This is why there has been such a tremendous surge in popularity with this outdoor activity, as it has beneficial engagement with all walks of life, genders, ages and backgrounds.

 So how do you get started in fly fishing?

 Research is key out of the gate.
-What is in your area to help you get started.
+What is in your area to help you get started?
 Some things to look into may be: